jakeswenson/BitBetter/README.md

 Please see the FAQ below for details on why this software was created.

 _Beware!
-BitBetter does janky stuff to rewrite the bitwarden core dll and allow the installation of a self signed certificate.
+BitBetter does janky stuff (jakey stuff?) to rewrite the bitwarden core dll and allow the installation of a self signed certificate.
 Use at your own risk!_

 Credit to https://github.com/h44z/BitBetter and https://github.com/jakeswenson/BitBetter